Frequently asked questions | IPTAAS

 When you return home complete and submit Additional Travel and Accommodation form.

-Can I make a claim over the phone?
+Can I apply over the phone?

 How long will it take to assess my application?